 Challenging the Boundaries of the Dressed Body

 Model and activist Adwoa Aboah delivered one of the most conceptually challenging looks of the night, wearing a custom, multi-layered tulle and taffeta creation by London-based designer Simone Rocha.
-The look was a direct, unapologetic celebration of the pregnant form, aligning perfectly with the museum’s goal of highlighting body types that have traditionally been overlooked in art history.
+The look was a direct, aligning perfectly with the museum’s goal of highlighting art and creativity coupled with the designers delicate treatment of fabrics adorned a beautiful figure.

-Rocha’s design bypassed standard eveningwear shapes in favour of an exploded, deconstructed silhouette that utilised structural bows and exposed layers to frame the changing body.
-It was a divisive, avant-garde choice that sparked immediate discussion across social platforms, successfully elevating the red carpet from a simple glamour runway into a provocative space for artistic self-expression.
+Rocha’s design bypassed standard eveningwear shapes in favour of an exploded, deconstructed silhouette that utilised composition, adornments, areas of interest and texture to frame the body.
+It was a exemplary choice that sparked immediate discussion across social platforms, successfully elevating the red carpet from a simple glamour runway into a provocative space for artistic self-expression.

 The Hand-Sewn Goddess: Laura Harrier in Di Petsa